millerk22/emc2-labs/EMC2-Labs-Fall/lab07.rst

 Other NumPy Tools
 ~~~~~~~~~~~~~~~~~
+What is the funcitonal difference bet
 When you make a NumPy array, it isn't an ``int``, ``str``, ``float``, or ``bool``, it is something called an object of type ``numpy.ndarray`` (which stands for n-dimensional array).
 Objects in python are just one more way to represent data.
-When an object is made, it has "attributes" that contain different information about the object.
+When an object is made, it has **attributes** that contain different information about the object.
 We get attributes with the ``.`` notation.
 We will learn more about objects later, but for now you just need to know how to use object attributes.
 As an example, if our array is named ``array1``, then:

 - ``array1.ndim`` will tell you the number of dimensions of the array
 - ``array1.size`` will tell you how many elements are in the array
 - ``array1.shape`` will give you a tuple with each element represents the number of elements in each dimension of the array (a one dimensional array would be ``(n,)``, a two dimensional array would be ``(n, m)`` and so on)

-NumPy arrays also have functions associated with them, but they are called methods because they are attached to a ``numpy.ndarray``.
-Here are some useful ones:
+NumPy arrays also have functions associated with them.
+These functions have a special name because they only work on ``np.ndarrays``.
+These special functions are called **methods**.
+We call them in the exact same way we would a normal function.
+Here are some of the most useful ones:

 - ``array1.sum()`` returns the sum of all the elements in the array
 - ``array1.mean()`` returns the mean of all the elements in the array